 - Learning & Development

-According to a Forrester report, “. . . you need to develop a team to work across traditional organisational boundaries and reporting levels within your company—and that’s a big challenge.
-But eventually, to be successful with sales enablement, you will need to break down the walls between organisational silos to get customers the information they need.”
+According to a Forrester report, “. . . you need to develop a team to work across traditional organizational boundaries and reporting levels within your company—and that’s a big challenge.
+But eventually, to be successful with sales enablement, you will need to break down the walls between organizational silos to get customers the information they need.”

-In order for any organisation to realise the many benefits of sales enablement, stakeholders from all functions who touch or impact sales need to first agree on and commit to a common enablement operating model.
-Some companies choose a fully centralised model, some utilise a decentralised model, and others land in between.
-Achieving alignment among stakeholders requires analysing and understanding the pros and cons of the various approaches, considering all of the organisation’s circumstances, and developing detailed agreements about the enablement team’s purpose, roles, and work processes.
+In order for any organization to realize the many benefits of sales enablement, stakeholders from all functions who touch or impact sales need to first agree on and commit to a common enablement operating model.
+Some companies choose a fully centralized model, some utilize a decentralized model, and others land in between.
+Achieving alignment among stakeholders requires analyzing and understanding the pros and cons of the various approaches, considering all of the organization’s circumstances, and developing detailed agreements about the enablement team’s purpose, roles, and work processes.
 For example, our consultants worked with one client team who agreed to allow individual functions to create their own sales tools and resources, yet they were required to follow templates and guidance to ensure effectiveness and consistency.
 In addition, they committed to coordinating efforts so that multiple initiatives weren’t launched to field all at once.
 This team’s decisions about how to operate were reinforced via concrete performance objectives that held each team member accountable for upholding their commitments.